-Yamhill County Solid Waste (YCSW) continues to sponsor hazardous waste collection events for Newberg in May and for McMinnville in October.
-Both events are open to all Yamhill County residents and it is an opportunity for residents to safely dispose of hazardous items for free.
+Yamhill County Solid Waste (YCSW) continues to sponsor hazardous waste collection events for Newberg 2022 June 4th, @ Waste Management Transfer Station, 2904 Wynooski St, Newberg Both events are open to all Yamhill County residents, and it is an opportunity for residents to safely dispose of hazardous items for free.
+Higher collection numbers were recorded at the event.
+Additionally, it should be noted that medication will no longer be collected at these events until July 2023, all pharmacies in Oregon will be required to have their own take back programs.
 Annual totals from the hazardous waste collection events can be seen in Table 3.